Wenatchee, Washington, US

 ACCESS: There are basically three different common put-in options depending on your preference for a longer run or a shorter run that concentrates on the best play features.

 1 - River Cruisers: When the flows are high, or if you just want to spend a long day on the river, you can put in at the access in Leavenworth.
-This access is upstream of the Highway 2 bridge across the Wenatchee (near the Safeway) on river left.
+This access is upstream of the Highway 2 bridge across the Wenatchee (near the Safeway) on river right.
 Follow East Leavenworth Road 0.7 mile up to the public access with a big parking area.
 The most popular put-in for those who want to run the river and take in the best features, particularly if flows are below 10,000 cfs, is in the town of Peshastin (you'll need a Discover Pass to use this access) which gives you about an 8 mile run.
 At Highway 2 mile 103.6 turn east on to Main Street and cross the bridge into the town of Peshastin.
 After you cross the river, turn right onto School Street.
 Continue past the school and down the gravel drive to the river access on river left.
 The put-in is on the edge of a residential neighborhood and was nearly closed after complaints from locals.
 Drive slowly through town and use discretion when changing here.
 Although the put-in is a little dusty, the take-out at Riverside Park in Cashmere is first class.
 A ramp runs right down into the water making it a simple task to get out on shore and find your way over to the crowd of boaters sitting out on the grass.
 Here you can enjoy the seemingly endless supply of chips and cold beverages that seem to emerge from shuttle vehicles.
 There are picnic tables and changing rooms here.
 To reach this takeout take Highway 2 to mile 111.1, turn west onto Aplets Way, and cross the bridge into Cashmere.
 Turn left and work your way towards the river (the park is downstream river right of the bridge).
 Although most kayakers have had enough by the time they get to Cashmere, there is another takeout at Wenatchee River County Park in Monitor.

 2 - Play and Cruising